About the Language Reference¶

 This part of the book describes the formal grammar of the Swift programming language.
 The grammar described here is intended to help you understand the language in more detail, rather than to allow you to directly implement a parser or compiler.

 The Swift language is relatively small, because many common types, functions, and operators that appear virtually everywhere in Swift code are actually defined in the Swift standard library.
-Although these types, functions, and operators are not part of the Swift language itself, they are used extensively in the discussions and code examples in this part of the book.
+Although these types, functions, and operators aren’t part of the Swift language itself, they’re used extensively in the discussions and code examples in this part of the book.